Background:

 Step 04: Now sign in to your server to the root folder of your preferred domain

-Step 05: Now delete the old wp-includes and wp-admin directories on your web host (through your FTP or shell access).
+Step 05: Now delete the old wp-includes and wp-admin directories on your web host (through FTP or shell access).

-Hope it helps.
+I hope it helps.

 Thanks & Regards